vkostyanetsky/Fastimer/README.md

 ## 🙂 How to use it?

-Simply run the script in the directory where you want to store data:
+Run the app in the directory where you want to store your data:

 ```commandline
 fastimer